Abdubidopsis/Arabis_drought_transcriptome/readme.md

 ## 🧪 Project Description

 This study explores the differential gene expression and regulatory patterns in **Arabis sagittata** and **Arabis nemorensis** under drought stress.
-It includes high-resolution transcriptome analysis, functional annotation, and exploration of miRNA-target interactions.
+It includes high-resolution transcriptome analysis, Expression prediction and enrichments, and exploration of miRNA-target interactions.

 ## 📁 Repository Contents